Visualizing Collaboration: Video Production and Decolonial Curation between the Museum and the University

 Part 1: Background: Visualizing collaboration between the museums, galleries, and the university

-Since 2015, curators at the Museum of Vancouver and the Bill Reid Gallery for Northwest Coast Art in Vancouver, B.C. have worked in collaboration with undergraduate students and faculty from Simon Fraser University’s School of Interactive Arts and Technology (SIAT) to produce short documentary videos that support curatorial engagement with artists, augment access to artworks and collections, and provide new opportunities for public programming.
+Since 2015, curators at the Museum of Vancouver (MOV) and the Bill Reid Gallery for Northwest Coast Art in Vancouver, B.C. have worked in collaboration with undergraduate students and faculty from Simon Fraser University’s (SFU) School of Interactive Arts and Technology (SIAT) to produce short documentary videos that support curatorial engagement with artists, augment access to artworks and collections, and provide new opportunities for public programming.
 The video projects, which are produced during a one-semester course called Moving Images, provide students with valuable opportunities to work directly with curators and with artists who are featured in the exhibitions, to publicly exhibit their video work in galleries and museums, and to contribute to the Museum of Vancouver and Bill Reid Gallery’s efforts to confront their colonial institutional histories through decolonial practices and collaborations.
 The videos provide windows into the collaborative work taking place between these museum and gallery institutions, Indigenous curators and artists, and university instructors and students.

 Located on the unceded ancestral territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) Nations, the Museum of Vancouver, the Bill Reid Gallery for Northwest Coast Art, and Simon Fraser University all share an obligation to address and engage with historical and ongoing colonial violence in British Columbia through their exhibitions, community engagement, and curatorial and pedagogical practices.
 Canadian universities and museums are both obligated to significantly evaluate and potentially transform their practices in particular as a response to the Truth and Reconciliation Commission of Canada (TRC), which was established in 2008 under the terms of the Indian Residential School Agreement (TRC, 2015).
 The TRC was mandated to: